-The Group is engaged in property investment for sale, rental or capital appreciation.
+The Group is engaging in property investment for sale, rental or capital appreciation.
 Partial of the rental revenue is generated from provision of serviced apartments; co-working spaces and storage under the brand of "Metropolitan".

-Revenue recognised in this business segment during the year ended 31 December 2022 amounted to approximately HK\$46.3 million (For the year ended 31 December 2021: approximately HK\$41.8 million), representing an increase of approximately HK\$4.5 million compared with the corresponding period of last year.
+Revenue recognised in this business segment during the year amounted to approximately HK\$41.8 million (2020: approximately HK\$38.7 million), representing an increase of approximately HK\$3.1 million compared with the corresponding period of last year.
 Below are the breakdown of revenue on the property investment business under serviced apartment, storage and workshop: